 Quantitative measures of inspiratory and expiratory flow are obtained by forced spirometry.
 Nose clips are used to occlude the nares.

-In expiratory flow assessments, patients inhale as deeply as possible, seal their lips around a mouthpiece, and exhale as forcefully and completely as possible into an apparatus that records the exhaled volume (forced vital capacity [FVC]) and the volume exhaled in the first second (the forced expiratory volume in 1 sec [FEV1]—see Figure: Normal spirogram.).
+In expiratory flow assessments, patients inhale as deeply as possible, seal their lips around a mouthpiece, and exhale as forcefully and completely as possible into an apparatus that records the exhaled volume (forced vital capacity [FVC]) and the volume exhaled in the first second (the forced expiratory volume in 1 second [FEV1]—see figure Normal spirogram Normal spirogram ).
 Most currently used devices measure only airflow and integrate time to estimate the expired volume.

 In inspiratory flow and volume assessments, patients exhale as completely as possible, then forcibly inhale.